 Where should I look for my lost snake?

-- Short answer – Everywhere!
+1. Short answer – Everywhere!

-Long answer – Everywhere five times over!
+2. Long answer – Everywhere five times over!

 I suppose I should expound on what I mean.
-Basically I mean this; due to its nature a snake can end up almost anywhere at all and often times you will miss him the first several times looking for him even though he lies “right in front of your eyes”.
+Basically I mean this; due to its nature, snakes will go wherever they want and often times you will miss him the first several times looking for him even though he lies “right in front of your eyes”.

-- In dressers, bureau, desk, kitchen, and all other drawers – unfold all clothes and emptying all drawers.
+In dressers, bureau, desk, kitchen, and all other drawers – unfold all clothes and emptying all drawers.
 All drawers were removed from their respective slots including the ones not meant to be removed

-- Inside of every pair of shoes within 10 miles.
-Ok not really, but look in all in your home
+Inside of every pair of shoes within 10 miles.
+Ok not really, but look in all in your home.

-- The closets – All clothing should be removed and searched.
+The closets – All clothing should be removed and searched.
 Shoes, shelves removed where possible and thoroughly inspected when not.
 Any boxes or anything else.

-- The entire bathroom, including removing drain pipes and opening the back of the toilet, through the drawers, in the medicine cabinets.
+The entire bathroom, including removing drain pipes and opening the back of the toilet, through the drawers, in the medicine cabinets.

 Bookshelves – Behind the books, under the books, on top of the book.
 Everywhere you think the snake could be and then everywhere you are certain it won’t be.

 I could go on and on with places to look but it is pretty self-explanatory how through you neeed to be.
 If you’ve done all that an the snake still remains missing then read on.
 Hopefully you’ll find something here to help you locate your wayward pet.

-- When will it be moving around?
+When will it be moving around?

-- What will scare it?
+What will scare it?

-- What else can I do to find my snake?
+What else can I do to find my snake?

-- There are a few tricks you can try to help you find your snake.
+There are a few tricks you can try to help you find your snake.
 Each one is potentially effective, but you need to decide what method(s) are going to be effective in your situation.

-- Lay out flour
+Lay out flour

 Leave crumpled newspaper between doorways and along the walls (if you have enough of it).
 Then sit and listen for it being moved.
 If it is seek out the source of the sound and hopefully it’ll be your snake.
 Sometimes you’ll need to be quite for a few hours because the snake might not be inclined to move after you stomping through the house like a madman tossing paper all over the place.

-You’d have to set it up to only record on motion or you’d eat up your hard drive space in very short order.
+You’d have to set up a motion sensor with the camera so it only activates when he slithers by.
 You’d also be fairly limited to what area you could “watch”.
 Finally you’d have to be watching it and right on top of things.
 It won’t hurt anything to use a camera, but if you depend on it alone you’ll probably not have much luck.

 This method I found at the Kingsnake forums.
 It seems pretty reasonable to me and when you’re looking for your snake you’ll try just about anything.

 I bought 10 rolls of thin scotch tape.. and left an outline everywhere.. all doorways, around appliances etc… sticky side up.. in the hopes of pointing in what direction the sneaky bugger had traveled..

-- Turn down the heat
+Turn down the heat

 This is also a good time to go to bed and see if it doesn’t crawl in with you to get a bit of your body heat.
 There’s a reason that the cowboys of old used to be very careful in the mornings when slipping out of their bedding.

 There’s no way to tell when it will show up or even if it will, but just because you don’t find it in a day or three don’t lose hope.
-Keep looking, keep offering it food and leave water out.
-One day it might just show up.
-Be it hanging out of a poster the day after it escaped, or 12 months down the line.
+Keep looking, keep offering it food and water where it normally travels.